How to elope and manage family expectations of a big wedding? This is one of the most common struggles we hear from couples!

 Communicate Shared Interests over Expectations

-Talk about what you truly share for a vision of your wedding day.
-You may find that many are attached to the tradition of a big wedding day symbolizing the start of your new lives together.
-Communicate how you see that symbolism in your elopement day.
+Once you’ve had this opening conversation, you’ll most likely find things you share between your “why” for your wedding day and their perspective.
+You may find that your family is attached to the tradition of a big wedding day symbolizing the start of your new lives together.
+Communicate how you see that symbolism in your elopement day instead, and the ways you feel it makes the right statement for you as a couple.

 Whether over symbols or traditions, find that common ground beyond the fixed positions.
 That’s where you can make progress to show that you share more that you realize.